Starpelly/starpelly.com/content/blog/2025/03/minesweeper+/index.md

 A couple weeks ago, I made and released a small Minesweeper clone with the initial goal of recreating that classic "Tetris" game loop.
 The results were quite excellent if you ask me.

-You can play it for yourself in the browser here:
+You can play it in the browser on itch.io:

 <iframe frameborder="0" src="https://itch.io/embed/3387576?bg_color=191919&amp;fg_color=eeeeee&amp;link_color=487591&amp;border_color=7887a6" width="552" height="167"><a href="https://starpelly.itch.io/minesweeper">Minesweeper+ by Starpelly</a></iframe>